heycarsten/labici-magento-shopify-migrator/README.md

 ## Staging the Magento data :hammer:

-1. Dump the Magento MySQL database (PHPMyAdmin w/ simple default options works) and place the dumped SQL file into `data/megento_db` Docker will pick it up when you build
+1. Dump the Magento MySQL database (PHPMyAdmin w/ simple default options works) and place the dumped SQL file into `data/megento_db` Docker will pick it up when you build. _NOTE: the `.sql` file can have any name_
 2. Copy the Magento media files found in `media/catalog` (on your web server hosting Magento) into `data/magento_media`

 The directory structure should look something like this: